NTUAviationClub/TinyEKF/README.md

 # TinyEKF
-EKF for Arduino with 6/9 axis IMU
+EKF for Arduino with 6/9 axis IMU.
+The main purpose is to estimate the gyro bias.

 ## Usage
-Please see ./example
+Please see ./example.
+The example is used with MPU6050 with I2C
+### Caution
+- On UNO, it is recommended to use c API (ekf7.h, quaternion_6/9axis.h) to save memory.
+Also, ekf.h is too big for UNO.

 ## State Space Equation
 ### ekf(10)